 Encryption does not mean the inability to intercept the message; it obscures the content of the intercepted message.
 An encryption scheme usually uses a pseudo-random encryption key generated by an algorithm, with intent to allow only the authorized user to decrypt the message using the key.

 The point of encryption is to make sure that only those with authorization to access data (in this example, a cybercriminal) to be able to read it, using the decryption key.
 It would be impossible for somebody who is not intended to read the content (in this case, law enforcement agents) to read the encrypted information.
 This makes cybercriminals harder to catch – and it gives them more room and time to operate, wreaking havoc in the business world.

-Encryption is a major factor in current exponential growth rate of Ransomware, – a sophisticated method of extorting from businesses and consumers using untraceable digital money as form of payment.
+Encryption is a major factor in the current exponential growth rate of Ransomware, – a sophisticated method of extorting from businesses and consumers using untraceable digital money as a form of payment.

 4 Data Theft, or Exfiltration